spencertipping/tau/sigma.md

 # σ: the τ standard library
 σ defines common utilities that make τ ergonomic and useful.
 This includes [Γ](doc/Gamma.md) components and [φ](doc/phi.md) parsers.
 The `σ` namespace doesn't include `τ` by default.
 Most programs don't need to import `τ`, as `σ` provides entry points for common operations.

+**TODO:** we should probably split _topology_ from _stream transformation_ -- topology tends to correspond to architecture while transformation corresponds to implementation.

+In other words, an application is a graph whose edges are half-duplex or full-duplex stream transformations.

 ## Γ processor symbol table
 | Symbol  | Prefix? | Syntax | Description               |